-The central processor unit (CPU) is the principal component of the SPERRY UNIVAC 1100/10 Systems and, generally, the one by which the entire system is identified.
+The SPERRY UNIVAC 1100/20 Central Processor Unit (CPU) is the principal component of the SPERRY UNIVAC 1100/20 System and, generally, the one by which the entire system is identified.
 It can operate under executive or user program modes of control; it performs both arithmetic and logical operation; and it accommodates and supervises up to 16 input/output channels.